3. Ooze opulence from your luxury email design and copy

 Consider showing your impact once every month or at intervals – show the contributions of individual customers as well

-Anniversary emails can be about you and the subscriber – use your emails to remind them how important they are to you
+Anniversary emails can mostly be about the subscriber – use your emails to remind them how important they are to you

 Don’t start with a discount in anniversary emails – only offer one, if a shopper hasn’t been active for a while